x676f64/secureum-mind_map/Solidity101/Default Values.md

 The “default values” of variables are the typical “zero-state” of whatever the type is.

-For example, the default value for a bool is false.
+For example, the default value for a [bool](Boolean.md) is false.
 The default value for the uint or int types is 0.

-- For statically-sized arrays and bytes1 to bytes32, each individual element will be initialized to the default value corresponding to its type.
+- For statically-sized [arrays](Arrays.md) and bytes1 to bytes32, each individual element will be initialized to the default value corresponding to its type.

-- For dynamically-sized arrays, bytes and string, the default value is an empty array or string.
-For the enum type, the default value is its first member.
+- For dynamically-sized arrays, [bytes and string](bytes%20&%20string.md) string , the default value is an empty array or string.
+For the [enum](Enums.md) type, the default value is its first member.
 ___
 ## Slide Screenshot
 ![039.png](../images/solidity101/039.png)